DIY Record Player Stand: $10 Chair Upcycle

 I scrubbed with Bar Keeper’s Friend and it removed 80% of the rust and grime!

-I finished with a protective layer of OFF.
+I finished with a good layer of “OFF” to remove the rest.

 Step 8: Attach the Boxes

-I positioned boxes on the frame to get ready to screw them in.
+I positioned boxes on the frame and marked the screw holes from underneath.

 Step 9: Add Vinyl Dividers

-I used ⅛” steel rods as dividers inside the top box.
+I used ⅛” steel rods as dividers for the top box.

-I drilled shallow holes on top, and made small divots on the bottom.
+I drilled small 1/2” holes on the top, and made small divots on the bottom for the steel rods to sit inside.

 The result created neat, minimal storage rows for records.